Frequently Asked Questions

 Q: Can my wife (husband) go with me?

-A: No. At the present time, we have our WWII, Korean and terminally ill Veterans on our waiting list and many more who will apply this year.
+A: No. At the present time, we have our several veterans on our waiting list and many more who will apply this year.
 Our mission is to get to every deserving veteran in time.
 Over 250 World War II veterans have passed away while patiently waiting their turn.
 Hundreds more will not live long enough to visit their precious memorial.
-Imagine how long the waiting list would be if we added non-veteran spouses to our waiting list.
-The only spouses who are permitted to go are those who are veterans themselves.
+The only spouses who are permitted to go are those who are qualified veterans themselves.

 Q: Can my son, daughter, grandson, etc. go as a guardian?

 A: Only under certain limited circumstances.
 Our TOP priority is the safe travel of ALL the veterans.
 A normal ratio is 1 veteran to 1 Honor Flight Guardian.
 Who will or will not serve as an Honor Flight Guardian, and how many Honor Flight Guardians will be needed, is the sole responsibility of our Medical and Administrative Directors.
 That decision is based upon many factors, such as but not limited: